opendroid-project/docs/wiki/Debugging.md

 7) Pray that the recording is clear enough.
 If not, try again.

 8) Import it into pc, flip it (if needed), start playing it slowed down and zoomed in.

+## Using UART / JTAG (or better known as Serial)

+This is the **ONLY WAY** to grab logs if all of the aforementioned methods do not work.

+This assumes your kernel has UART logging enabled, and your DTS has it enabled.

+### Disclaimer
+I (the author), or OpenDroid are not responsible for any damage done to your board, whether it be a bad soldering job, scratched pcb, or fried board.

+### Prerequisites
+• A gadget that does UART/TTL (for most devices)

+• A multimeter

+• Probes (or anything that lets you reach the UART points on the board)

+• Oscilloscope (if your board has undocumented serial)

+1) Find your device's points

+If your device has its points documented (usually somewhere in the [postmarketOS wiki](https://wiki.postmarketos.org)), then you're in luck.

+If your device doesn't have the points, you can hook an oscilloscope to any points of interest and hope that your kernel has UART output enabled by default.

+2) Hooking up your hardware

+Attach your probes (or solder a wire to said points, ***NOT RECOMMENDED!!***)

+Before plugging in your serial gadget, make sure you're using the right voltage ***AS THIS CAN FRY THE BOARD!***

+3) Grabbing the logs

+Fire up your serial reading program.
+The baud rate can be either found by cmdline passed by abl/preloader (or in defconfig.)
+If you can't find the baud rate then `115200` may be the default.

+Now, power up your device.
+You may see early logs from abl/lk.

+If all goes well, you should be able to find the root cause of your hang.
+If not, you can refer to the [postmarketOS wiki](https://wiki.postmarketos.org/wiki/Serial_debugging) as serial debugging is well documented there.